howonlee/mertonon/docs/v0_12_roadmap.md

 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow

+- [ ] How much compute do you need for a planned economy?
 - [ ] Benford's law for stacked modifiers - rimworld and paradox games lol
 - [ ] Auditing DDL stuff